-So, where a director is disqualified, none of the debts arising prior can be claimed under this provision.
+So, where a director is banned, none of the debts arising prior can be claimed under this provision.

 Otherwise, in respect of debts occurring whilst the prohibited activities occurred, where the company has paid creditor debts then it is arguable that the company may have claim against the director for contribution towards these trading costs.

 In addition to such sums claimed, a director will also be liable for the legal costs of such proceedings, if issued at court.